The Kinds of Math Questions in Compass

 - Analytical skills or the conceptual clarity and the understanding of Mathematical principles, theorems, and mutual relationships in operations

-As in any other COMPASS tests, it is important that you learn about the test well in advance before you take the COMPASS in Math test.
+As in any other tests of a similar nature, it is important that you learn about the test well in advance before you take or attempt the test.
 It is also essential that you understand the institute-specific testing and scoring requirements before the testing, and accordingly focus on various areas of testing while test preparation.

 Terms and Conditions